random689/tp/docs/UserGuide.md

 You can do so by entering the `showMeeting` command  or by clicking on the `Show Meetings` button in the menu bar.
 The following image shows the Meetings Window:

+The following shows the different part of NewAddressBook's meeting application window:
+* The **Command Box** is where you type in commands for execution on meetings.
+* The **Result Box** displays the result of the commands executed.
+* The **Meeting List** displays the list of meetings in NewAddressBook.

 ### Commands Summary